 What is the significance of the title "Pas Mèche"?

-How does "Pas Mèche" reflect the characteristics of the Realism movement?
+How does "Pas Mèche" reflect the influence of the Realism movement?

 What role does light play in "Pas Mèche"?

-What impact did "Pas Mèche" have on later artists?
+What impact did "Pas Mèche" have on contemporary artists?